-VS Code Dev Container High IO Usage: executeInWSL Configuration Details and Root Cause Analysis
+VS Code Dev Container High IO: Detailed executeInWSL Configuration and Root Cause Analysis

-Sysinternals Process Monitor serves as the first step in investigation.
-After launching procmon, filter by Process Name is Code.exe or Process Name is Extension Host to observe all ReadFile/WriteFile operations in real-time.
-The filtered results show abnormal frequency of named pipe operations starting with \\pipe\, occurring hundreds of times per second.
-These named pipe operations correspond to Docker CLI communicating with Docker daemon, indicating Extension Host frequently calls Docker CLI.
+Sysinternals Process Monitor is the first tool for investigating this type of issue.
+After launching Procmon, set a filter for Process Name is Code.exe or Process Name is Extension Host to monitor all ReadFile/WriteFile operations in real time.
+In the filtered results, paths that start with \\pipe\ (named pipe operations) appear at an unusually high frequency, reaching dozens of times per second.
+These named pipe operations correspond to communication between the Docker CLI and the Docker daemon, indicating that the Extension Host is frequently invoking the Docker CLI.

-Open Chromium DevTools via Help > Toggle Developer Tools, record CPU profiles in the Performance panel.
-This reveals Extension Host’s significant time consumption in child process spawning and stdout pipe reading.
-Setting the “Dev Containers” log level in Output panel to “trace” shows complete command sequences: repeated executions of docker inspect --type container, docker version --format, docker exec, and docker ps.
-From issue #9194 logs, individual call overheads quantify: docker inspect --type container takes ~1800ms, docker version ~620ms.
+Open Chromium DevTools via Help > Toggle Developer Tools and record a CPU profile in the Performance panel.
+You’ll see that a large portion of the Extension Host’s time is spent spawning child processes and reading from stdout pipes.
+Set the “Dev Containers” log level to “trace” in the Output panel to view the full command sequence: docker inspect --type container, docker version --format, docker exec, docker ps, etc., being repeatedly executed.
+Data from issue #9194 quantifies the cost of a single call: docker inspect --type container takes about 1800 ms, and docker version about 620 ms.

-For deeper analysis, use wpr.exe -start GeneralProfile -filemode to start ETW recording, stop with wpr.exe -stop capture.etl after reproducing the issue.
-In Windows Performance Analyzer, the Disk I/O view confirms Extension Host as the primary contributor to disk read IO.
-Process Life Cycle view shows numerous short-lived child processes being repeatedly created and destroyed - these are Docker CLI invocation instances.
+For deeper analysis, use wpr.exe -start GeneralProfile -filemode to begin ETW tracing, reproduce the issue, then stop tracing with wpr.exe -stop capture.etl.
+Load the result in Windows Performance Analyzer.
+The Disk I/O view confirms that the Extension Host is the primary contributor to disk read IO, while the Process Life Cycle view shows many short‑lived child processes being repeatedly created and destroyed—these are the Docker CLI invocations.

 Root Cause Analysis

-Investigation points to Dev Container’s multi-process communication architecture.
-When users open a container workspace via Dev Container extension on Windows, it actually initiates a multi-process communication chain across Windows and Linux boundaries.
+The investigation points to the multi‑process communication architecture of Dev Containers.
+When a user opens a container workspace on Windows via the Dev Container extension, a cross‑boundary multi‑process communication chain is established between Windows and Linux.

 flowchart LR